Glioblastoma (brain tumor) treatment

 Treatment options for glioblastoma (brain tumor)

-Currently, there are three types of treatment for glioblastoma grade 4.
+Currently, there are three types of treatment for glioblastoma beyond the stage one-three.
 These types are surgery, radiation therapy, and chemotherapy.
 At the present stage, progress has been made in each of the types of treatments, but their combination gives the best results.

 With the information on the exact localization of the brain tumor based on MRI results, the neurosurgeon can remove a tumor without subsequent side effects.